Call for speakers is open

 Do note that Plone Conference is a community-organized, non-profit event.
 There are no speaker fees, although speakers can get the Early Bird rate even after the rate closes.

 We expect all speakers to adhere to the Code of Conduct.
 We aim for an inclusive, diverse conference and particularly welcome speaker proposals from underrepresented groups.
-First-time speakers are welcomed; we will do our best to help you in improving focus, give tips on slides etcetera if desired.
+First-time speakers are welcome; we will do our best to help you in improving focus, give tips on slides etcetera if desired.

 Don't hesitate to contact us if you have any doubts or questions.